LushasiK/Stz_rabies_reservoir/README.md

 Data and scripts for "Reservoir Dynamics of Rabies in Southeast Tanzania and the roles of cross-species transmission and domestic dog vaccination”.
 Identifying features such as names and GPS coordinates have been removed.
+Simulated coordinates would therefore be needed for some of the codes to run.

 The data files are described below:
 1.	animal_bites: a list of biting animals with their unique identifier identified across the study areas.